jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

         a_list = [1, 2, 3, 'n']
         a_list[3]

   still green.
-When I use a bigger number than the total number of items
+When I use a number that is bigger than the index for the last item

   .. code-block:: python